Onat/DecentralizedApplications/README.md

 **B. Type II Decentralized Applications**

-Let us classify [Mastercoin][5]&nbsp;as a Type II DA and agree that other similar Decentralized Apps are based on Type I Decentralized Apps with existing blockchain(s), and also have independent protocols &amp; tokens of their own.
+Let us classify [Mastercoin][5]&nbsp;as a Type II DApp and agree that other similar Decentralized Apps are based on Type I Decentralized Apps with an existing blockchain(s).These type II DApps also have independent protocols &amp; and tokens native to their implementation.

 **C. Type III Decentralized Applications**